dhslab/nf-core-hic/README.md

 ### Notes:
 - The pipeline is developed and optimized to be run in WashU RIS (LSF) HPC, but could be deployed in any [`HPC environment supported by Nextflow`](https://www.nextflow.io/docs/latest/executor.html).
-- The pipeline does NOT support conda because some of the tools used are not available as conda packages.
+- The pipeline does NOT support conda.
-- The Test workflow can be run on personal computer, but not adviced.
-It is recommdned to do the testing in environment with at least 16 GB memory.
-If the test workflow failed (espacially at **fastq2pair** step ), try re-run mith more allocated resources.
-Such errors are likely becasue of broken pipes due to maxed-out memory.
-The pipeline is desinged mith many pipe steps to avoid making large intermediatre files.
+- The Test workflow can be run on personal computer, but is not advised.
+It is recommended to do the testing in environment with at least 16 GB memory.
+If the test workflow failed (especially at **fastq2pair** step ), try re-run with more allocated resources.
+Such errors are likely because of broken pipes due to maxed-out memory.
+The pipeline is designed with several pipe steps to avoid making large intermediate files.